ArtemZhyto/gsoc2026/README.md

-# GSoC 2026 - Neutralinojs
+# Google Summer of Code (GSoC) 2026 - Neutralinojs

-Google Summer of Code 2026 ideas and guidelines - Neutralinojs
+GSoC 2026 ideas and guidelines - Neutralinojs

 ## What is GSoC?